kimdswg/alzheimers-prediction/README.md

 This project was submitted to fulfill requirements of the Intro to Data Science (CS109A) course at the Harvard Graduate School of Engineering and Applied Sciences.
 Team members: Jonathan Fisher, Kezi Cheng, Nikhil Mallareddy

+## Objective
+The question we want to answer is:

+- What is the minimal set of diagnostic predictors that can lower the overall cost of clinical testing without sacrificing a substantial degree of diagnostic accuracy?

+Therefore, our goal is not to develop a machine learning algorithm that accurately predicts Alzheimer's disease risk, but to find out which clinical diagnostic tests have the most influence on final positive diagnosis.

 ## Data set
 For this analysis, we merged two data sets:
   1. ADNIMERGE - Contains data about various clinical, genetic, and imaging biomarkers from participants in a longitudinal multi-center study.